Particular/docs.particular.net/persistence/sql/install.md

 ## Script execution during development

-To streamline development SQL persistence will execute generated scripts at endpoint startup if installers are enbled.
+To streamline development SQL persistence will execute generated scripts at endpoint startup if installers are enabled.

 snippet: ExecuteAtStartup

 NOTE: Note this is only recommended during development.

-## Script execution in higher environments
+## Script execution in non-development environments

 In non-development environments, where the SQL persistence installation scripts have been executed as part of the deployment, it may be necessary to explicitly disable the SQL persistence installers if [standard installers](/nservicebus/operations/installers.md) needs to be used for other purposes.